-I) Recurrent related party Transactions
+Recurrent related party Transactions

-Please refer to Circular to Shareholders dated 7 May 2013.
+Please refer to Circular to Shareholders dated 29 April 2014.

-The Board is pleased to report to its shareholders that the Group has complied with and shall remain committed to attaining the highest possible standards through the continuous adoption of the principles and best practises of the MCCG and all other applicable laws.
+The Board is pleased to report to its shareholders that the Group has complied with and shall remain committed to attaining the highest possible standards through the continuous adoption of the principles and best practices of the MCCG and all other applicable laws.